felipeochoa/rjsx-mode/README.md

 Please submit any bugs or feature requests on the GitHub tracker.

 **Note**: This mode does not add any indentation improvements to the one built into `js-mode`.
-Pleae report all identation bugs there
+Please report all identation bugs there

 ## License